GourmandRecipeManager/gourmand/docs/installation.md

 ## AppImage

 The AppImage is available from the [release page](https://github.com/GourmandRecipeManager/gourmand/releases/).
-Download the it and mark it as executable:
+Download it and mark it as executable:

 ```sh
 chmod +x ./Gourmand-1.0.0-x86_64.AppImage